Jmainguy/dev-leppard/README.md

 ### GET /pages/{foo}/admin

-endpoint that the creator of the page can hit to do things like delete, reset, whitelist/blacklist source TNs, etc.
+endpoint that the creator of the page can hit to do things like delete, reset, whitelist/blacklist source TNs, etc. (returns HTML with ui controls to do these things)

+### POST /pages/{foo}

+endpoint hit by the UI controls to make the changes on behalf of the user (as above)